(I started writing this post about two weeks ago, but computer troubles have delayed its completion… but it’s done finally, thanks for waiting.)

 “Dear teacher Bethany,

 Sorry for sicki.
 I love you bat not live me and ather peopl.
-I will not stab you in a class thank you asante kwa ku pokea”
+I will not stab you in a class thank youasante kwa ku pokea”

 Translation (or what I think he meant): Dear teacher Bethany, my condolences for your sore throat.
 I very much enjoy being in your class, please do not leave me and my fellow classmates.
 I will not disturb the class.
 Thank you, thank you for somethinginswahili.”